kuali/kfs/work/db/upgrades/3.0.1_4.0/README.txt

 This contains the XML files you need to ingest for workflow changes made since KFS 3.0.1.
 You should review these files, since changes to existing documents will, if ingested, overwrite any local modifications to those document's routing paths you may have made.
-Also, if you are not planning on implementing the Endowment module, you do not need to ingest those document types.